 Questions answered in this report

-This study was produced by the ERA Future Group.
+This report was produced by the ERA Future Group.
 For more more on human resources in the rental industry, please also see: